-Current team members are: Mary Alden (chair), Kaitlin Davis, Mialee Jose, Karen Nuckles-Flinn, Wendy Czopp, Debu Majumdar, Lin Skavdahl, and Rev. Paul Beckel.
+Current team members are: Mialee Jose & Kaitlin Davis (co-chairs), Karen Nuckles-Flinn, Wendy Czopp, Lin Skavdahl, and Rev. Paul Beckel.

-If you have a concern about maintaining or improving a relationship with someone at BUF, please fill out the form here, or contact any of us for assistance.
+If you have a concern about maintaining or improving a relationship with someone at BUF, please fill out the form here, or contact anyone on the Healthy Relationships Team for assistance (click here to find us in the directory).
 The information you share will be kept confidential.

 Here’s a quick overview of the process: